Endless (comics): Function

-In addition to overseeing their sphere of influence, the Endless also help to define their opposites.
-This dualistic aspect of the Endless has been confirmed in the case of Death, who is present at the beginning as well as the end of every life.
-Destruction has an interest in creative pastimes, including art, poetry and cooking.
-Dream seems to have some power to shape reality, as seen in The Sandman (vol. 2) #18, A Dream of a Thousand Cats, in which a large number of entities, dreaming of an alternate reality, create said reality.
-Also, Delirium has some kind of strange logic that only makes sense to her, but that allows her to understand things that others do not.
+The Endless beings, in addition to monitoring their area of influence, exist to define their opposites.
+This dualistic feature of the Endless has been affirmed by Death, who is present at both the beginning and conclusion of every existence.
+Destruction enjoys creative/constructive activities like painting, poetry, and cookery.
+Dream appears to have the ability to modify reality, as demonstrated in The Sandman (vol. 2) #18 titled "A Dream of a Thousand Cats" in which a great number of beings dream of an alternate universe and create it.

-The Sandman Overture revealed that certain Endless can deceive others and temporarily use their abilities through trickery or specific reasoning.
-For example, Dream was able to rescue the deceased Prez from Boss Smiley, even though Death could not because Dream is also the Prince of Stories, giving him some control over the afterlife.
-Desire was capable of posing as an aspect of Dream (The Dream of Cats), creating a dream Vessel that was supposedly created by Dream.
-It was convincing enough to fool both Destiny and Dream (but not Delirium).

-The exact limits of the powers the Endless may use are subject to debate but are set by rules (such as Dream being forbidden to kill dreamers unless they become a vortex, in which case killing becomes an obligation).
-It is unknown if the Endless are capable to use their powers on those more powerful or more ancient than them; when at one point Dream heads into Hell to rescue a former lover of his, he admits that his power will allow him entrance, but that he does not know if he would be able to defeat Lucifer, who is a former archangel created by The Presence (the DC comics analogue of God).
+The exact limits of the powers the Endless may use are subject to debate and speculation by readers, but are set by rules (such as Dream being forbidden to kill dreamers unless they become a vortex, in which case killing becomes an obligation).
+It is unknown if the Endless are capable of using their powers on those more powerful or more ancient than they are.
+At one point when Dream heads into Hell to rescue a former lover of his, he admits that his power will allow him entrance, but that he does not know if he would be able to defeat Lucifer, who is a former archangel created by The Presence (the DC Comics analogue of God).